CosmicLaca/ComfyUI_Primere_Nodes/README.md

 ### Before you save your own previews, just set 'show_modal' input to 'false'

 **Visual** submenu contains similar functions like within **Inputs** and **Networks** submenu, but the selection (for example checkpoints, loras, lycoris, embeddings, styles from style.csv and hypernetworks) **possible by image previews on modal**.
-Very similar than in several themes of A1111, but you must create previews to right path.
+Very similar than in several themes of A1111, but you must create/save previews to right path.
-Create and save images as previews to the right path and name, details later.
-Previews can be **only .jpg** format with .jpg extension.
+Create and save images as previews to the right path and name, details later. **Supported previews formats: .jpg, .preview.jpg, .jpeg, .preview.jpeg, .png, .preview.png.**
 Don't use large files because the long modal loading time.
 The preview height in visual selector modal is only 220px, so don't use upscaled or original images as preview.
 Downsize your previews height to max 250-300 px, and set jpg image quality to ~50% for faster loading.
-ACDSee do it automatically at Tools->Batch->Resize menu if you already have large images, if you generate new, just set the upscaler under the 1 (0.4 for SD and 0.2 for SDXL is good enough, while set the jpeg quality to ~50-60 in the image saver node).
+ACDSee do it automatically at Tools->Batch->Resize menu if you already have large images.
+Semi-automatic preview saver available, read details later.
 Checkpoint and additional networks files have a badge with SD or SDXL version.
 The version info is cached, so only one time needed to read and store, so the very first loading time little longer.
 When you use your checkpoint or networks first time, the version info will be saved to the 'Nodes\.cache\.cache.json' file, next time just read back from cached json.
 About automatic mass version caching read more later.

 **If you need version info of all your files for visual modal badges, you can use helper files from the 'terminal_helpers' subdir:**